Need assistance?

 Have a look at the Land Services SA Factsheet on Easements and Rights of Way for more information.

-The following document has been developed to assist Industry Professionals when dealing with Easements.
+The following document and webinar has been developed to assist Industry Professionals when dealing with Easements.

 There may be restrictions placed on how you can use the property and the land the easement covers.
 This can include building on the easement.
 When applications for development approval are lodged, any registered easements will be taken into consideration.